$537

 Finally, at around 7pm, we take the train to the small town of Aguas Clientes where we spend the night in our hotel

-After an early breakfast at your hotel, we are ready to get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
-It is a truly mystical site out of history and not something you’ll want to miss!
-After enjoying the sunrise your guide will provide a guided tour of Machu Picchu, which takes around two hours.
-You will see many of the most important parts of Machu Picchu Citadel during your tour.
+After an early breakfast at your hotel, get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
+It is a truly mystical and not something you’ll want to miss!
+After enjoying the sunrise your guide will provide a tour of Machu Picchu, which takes around two hours.
+See many of the most important parts of Machu Picchu Citadel during your tour.

-After the tour, those people that have booked in advance for the extra hike up Huayna Picchu will have time to hike it on their own.
-When they have had their fill of the incredible views of Machu Picchu, a bus back down to Aguas Calientes will be waiting.
+When you have had your fill of the incredible views of Machu Picchu, take a bus back down to Aguas Calientes.
 Upon arriving at Aguas Calientes lunch is waiting with numerous restaurants to choose from (lunch not included).
 Depending on your train departure time, there may be some time for shopping, or sightseeing.

 The Expedition train will take you back to Ollantaytambo at 2:55pm or 3:20pm, following the spectacular Urubamba River.
 Close to Aguas Calientes, the canyon is narrow and the river has many beautiful sections of whitewater.
-Back at Ollantaytambo, your driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
+Back at Ollantaytambo, the driver will meet you at the exit from the train station to take you back to your hotel in Cusco in our private van.
 You can expect to arrive at your hotel about 7:00pm.

 ***IMPORTANT: